 Where Did Prince Charming Go?

-Many waters cannot quench love: rivers cannot wash it away (Song of Songs 8:7).
+Many waters cannot quench love: rivers cannot wash it away (Song of Solomon 8:7).

 A good marriage is one which allows for change and growth in the individuals and in the way they express their love. -Pearl S. Buck

 He opened his Christmas gifts first, then dancing with anticipation handed me my present.
 The gift bag was securely closed with a ridge of scotch-tape, evidence of his own hand in this artful presentation.
 I exercised all the pre-opening rituals: gently stroking the outside, carefully shaking it near the ear, and complimenting the packaging, as well as the obligatory, “Thank you, Honey.”
 I even ventured a few guesses.

 SEE ALSO: How to Make Your Mid-life Dynamite

 “Well, judging by the shape, it’s probably not candy.”

 “You’re right.
 It’s not candy.”